ibexa/documentation-developer/docs/search/search_api.md

 `ContentService::find` returns an iterable [`ContentList`](../api/php_api/php_api_reference/classes/Ibexa-Contracts-Core-Repository-Values-Content-ContentList.html)
 while `LocationService::find` returns an iterable [`LocationList`](../api/php_api/php_api_reference/classes/Ibexa-Contracts-Core-Repository-Values-Content-LocationList.html).

 Filtering differs from search.
-It does not use the `SearchService` and is not based on indexed data.
+It does not use the `SearchService` and isn't based on indexed data.

 [`Filter`](../api/php_api/php_api_reference/classes/Ibexa-Contracts-Core-Repository-Values-Filter-Filter.html) enables you to configure a query using chained methods to select criteria, sorting, limit and offset.